buildbarn/bb-browser/README.md

   additition to cached ones stored in the AC.

 We invite other implementations of the Remote Execution API to implement such features as well.
+At the time of writing, the developers of [BuildGrid](https://gitlab.com/BuildGrid) are also considering adding these features.

-## Using Buildbarn Browser
+## Setting up Buildbarn Browser

 TODO